heamlk/GenAI-apps-practices/README.md

-Here’s the updated README including your HR Manager API project:

----

 ## ⚡ Generative AI Apps Practices

 Hello and welcome to the **Generative AI Apps Practices** repository!
 This repo is dedicated to simplifying various generative AI use cases and presenting them in a clear, structured manner.
 Each project has its own dedicated folder and README so you can dive into the code and explanations with ease. ✨